 Fairfield Trust is committed to positive academic, social, and emotional outcomes for our learners underpinned by a strong safeguarding ethos.
 We are equally committed to the protection and welfare of our staff, who are expected to adhere to the highest standards of professional behaviour.

-The Staff Handbook and the Professional and Safe Practices Policy sets out staff behaviours that should be avoided as well as those that constitute safe practice and supports our commitment to safeguarding children.
+The Staff Handbook sets out staff behaviours that should be avoided as well as those that constitute safe practice and supports our commitment to safeguarding children.

 Identifying the signs